FREQUENTLY ASKED QUESTIONS

 What information will the neuropsychologist need for my appointment?

 You will need to provide copies of any previous medical, developmental, psychological or

 The neuropsychologist will ask you to complete a developmental questionnaire about your

-medical history, early development, social history and school history; you will need to bring it to the appointment along with any other information that will help you answer these questions.
+medical history, early development, social history and school history; you will need to forward it to your provider prior to the appointment along with any other information that will help you answer these questions.

 Terms to Know About